Book of Mormon translation

 Lost Indian records

-A set of "yellow leaves" buried in Indian hill.
-Roberts noted the "leaves" may be gold.
+A set of ‘yellow leaves’ buried in Indian hill.
+Roberts noted the leaves may be gold.

-Breastplate, Urim & Thummin
+Breastplate, Urim & Thummim

 Prophets, spiritually gifted men transmit generational records